 The Constable and their deputies have all the powers and responsibilities of any peace officer in the State.
 They may write tickets, make arrests, conduct investigations and file criminal charges.
 However, they have additional enforcement responsibilities for which standard street police officers are not accountable.
 The Constable and deputies serve as the Baliff in Justice Court.
 In addition, they are responsible for serving and executing Civil Process and Civil Court orders.
 Because civil law is often more technical than criminal law, it requires additional training in specialized schools with an emphasis civil law.

 How do Constables Differ From Other Police Officers?

 Constables have the same powers as standard police officers, but with the added responsibility of civil law enforcement.
 Because the civil aspects of their duties generate revenues for the county’s general fund, many Constables’ offices are self -supporting.
 It is a unique law enforcement agency, as it has the capacity to return funds to the county treasury, thus reducing tax dollars.

 Along with their customary duties, Constables are dedicated to public service.
 They assist other agencies with traffic control during traffic accidents and fires.
 Constables assist with 911 emergency calls, searches for the elderly and missing children and escort service duties.
-They provide back-up support to other law enforcement agencies (i.e. sheriff department, police, D.P.S. etc.) as needed.
+They provide back-up support to other law enforcement agencies (i.e., Sheriffs Departments, local police, D.P.S. etc.) as needed.
 Constables are available to serve their community whenever or wherever they are needed.